 Connecting people first hand through interpretation allows us to enjoy, learn, and value what it is that gives us the most complete form of health – nature – and at the same time raising awareness of the consequences of our way of living.

-In addition to your work as award-winning tour guide you also advise El Celler de Can Roca – one of world’s best restaurants – in the use of edible, healthy plants.
+In addition to your work as an award-winning tour guide, you also advise El Celler de Can Roca – one of the world’s best restaurants – in the use of edible, healthy plants.
 Are algae, fungi & co in haute cuisine becoming more popular now – perhaps moving on from ultra-processed food?